Summer Session Checklist

 Only full-time summer students are required to be enrolled in an active health insurance plan.
 Students who are already enrolled in the Rutgers Student Health Insurance Plan (SHIP) receive coverage throughout the summer and do not need to re-enroll until the fall semester.

-Students who have experienced special circumstances that resulted in missing a deadline for dropping or adding a course may appeal to the New Brunswick Office of Summer and Winter Sessions for a case review.
+Students who have experienced special circumstances that resulted in missing a deadline for dropping or adding a course may appeal to their respective campuses for a case review using the following links: